In this article we give a high level overview of LME brands and the listing process by answering these three questions:

 For the producer, having their metal production listed as an LME brand provides them with a market of last resort.
 When the COVID-19 crisis broke out globally in March 2020 and demand for metal evaporated overnight, producers had the option to deliver metal against LME contracts.
 This is what is called the “terminal market” function of the LME.
 In the normal course of business, producers primarily sell directly to clients, but if that demand falls away, LME deliverability constitutes a valuable alternative.

 How does a producer list their on the LME?

 Producers of LME brands have to satisfy a number of strict quality requirements and these are further detailed below.
 (As mentioned, responsible sourcing requirements are not covered in this article.)

 - minimum track record of 12 months in the business

 - minimum production capacity – differs for each metal

 - ISO 9001 certification – or equivalent

-- The metal will need to be quality tested.
-(Details of the LME listed sampler and assayers which carry out this assessment of quality can be found here.)
+- the metal will need to be quality tested.
+(See the details of the LME listed sampler and assayers.)

 Brands are an essential component of the LME’s physical ecosystem.
 A robust set of criteria to which producers adhere and a well-maintained brands list, give participants the level of certainty on which their on-exchange risk-management transactions are dependant.
 That certainty also underpins price discovery, and buyers and sellers of metal therefore transact on a price they can trust.
 Furthermore, thanks to brands, producers who list their metals on the LME gain a market of last resort as well as enhanced marketing and financing opportunities.